Continuous integration & test management

 There are a lot of brilliant and useful Continuous Integration tools around.
 See how to integrate Ranorex into a typical Continuous Integration process which is explained in detail in our general blog post:

-For several widely spread Continuous Integration tools please find the a specific blog post here:
+For several widely spread Continuous Integration tools please find

 - Jenkins: Integrating Ranorex Automation in Jenkins CI Process

 - Bamboo: Bamboo CI with Ranorex Test Automation

 - TeamCity: Integrating Ranorex Automation in TeamCity CI Process